dynamicguy/mw-docs/docs/integrations/recaptcha.md

 > **Note**
 >
 > You are not required to set your public and private keys for development use.
-You only have to set them up if you are using MajorityWorld for production (Google will remind you if you do not).
+You only have to set them up if you are using DrikGallery for production (Google will remind you if you do not).

 You can use the following development keys: